 - Saddle cap fasteners Inspect the locknuts for proper torque to prevent wear of the beam center bushing into the saddle.
 See Torque Specification Section of this publication for recommended torque requirements. - Shock absorbers Look for any signs of dents or leakage.
 Misting is not considered a leak.
-See Shock Absorber Inspection in this section. - Transverse torque rods / Longitudinal torque rods The torque rods must be connected and in good working condition when operating the vehicle. - Wear and damage Inspect all parts of the suspension for wear and damage.
+See Shock Absorber Inspection in this section. - Torque rods (transverse/longitudinal/V-rods) The torque rods must be connected and in good working condition when operating the vehicle. - Wear and damage Inspect all parts of the suspension for wear and damage.
 Look for bent or cracked parts.